Tony Scott (politician): Professional career

-Public service career
+Political career

 Since moving to Monroe, Scott has served on local boards and commissions before becoming state representative.
 Scott first served on the Monroe Economic Development Commission before moving to the Monroe Parks & Recreation Commission.
 He served there for 9 years and was chairman for the last 6 years of his service to the commission.
-He was next appointed to Monroe’s town council, serving over a year before resigning to become state representative.
+He was next appointed to Monroe's town council, serving over a year before resigning to become state representative.

-Committee and leadership positions

 During his Freshman term (2021–2023), Scott served on three committees: Public Safety & Security, Human Services and Higher Education & Employment Advancement.

 For his previous term in 2023–2025, Scott was appointed ranking member of the Housing Committee, while also serving on the General Law and Higher Education & Employment Advancement Committees.

 In the current term, running 2025-2027, Scott has once again been named ranking member of the Housing Committee and will also serve on the Human Services and Executive & Legislative Nominations Committees.

-Legislative record

-Scott has consistently voted to support veterans, businesses, affordability for residents, local control and animals.
-He is against raising taxes and unfunded mandates that get passed down to municipalities.

-As a freshman, Scott helped introduce two bills that will directly help constituents in his district.